 5. Pumping the brake lever is permissible; however, if pumping the brake lever more than twice is necessary to obtain the necessary stopping power, immediately take the snowmobile to an authorized Arctic Cat Snowmobile dealer for service.
 If not under warranty, this service is at the discretion and expense of the snowmobile owner.

-- When new brake pads are installed, a "burnishing" process is required.
+6. When new brake pads are installed, a "burnishing" process is required.
 Drive the snowmobile slowly and compress the brake lever several times until the pads just start to heat up; then allow them to thoroughly cool down.
-This process stabilizes the pad material and extends the life of the pads. - Remove ice and snow from the throttle system and wait 5-10 minutes for the engine heat to thaw ice from the throttle system. - Test the throttle control lever by compressing and releasing it several times.
-The lever MUST return to the idle position quickly and completely.
+This process stabilizes the pad material and extends the life of the pads.